aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 the client to the user in an authorization consent screen, for example the client name and logo.

-The authorization server SHOULD fetch the document indicated by the `client_id` to retrieve the client registration information.
+The authorization server MUST check that the `client_id` starts with `client-id-metadata-document:` and then fetch the document indicated by the URL that follows to retrieve the client registration information.

+The authorization server MAY allow following this specification and fetching the client ID metadata document using a bare `https://` URL as the `client_id`, however this is discouraged in favour of using the client ID prefix scheme.

+The authorization server SHOULD respect `cache-control` headers returned by the HTTP request for the Client ID Metadata Document.
+For more information see
+{{client-metadata-caching}}.

-## Client Metadata
+## Client Metadata Documents

-The client metadata document URL is a JSON document containing the metadata of the client.
+The client ID metadata document URL is a JSON document containing the metadata of the client.
 The client metadata values are the values defined in the OAuth Dynamic Client Registration Metadata OAuth Parameters registry
 <https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#client-metadata>.

-The client metadata document MUST contain a `client_id` property whose value MUST compare and match the URL of the document using simple string comparison as defined in [RFC3986] Section 6.2.1.
+The client metadata document MUST contain a `client_id` property whose value MUST compare and match the URL of the document prefixed with `client-id-metadata-document:` using simple string comparison as defined in [RFC3986] Section 6.2.1.

+If the `client_id` used with the authorization server does not use the `client-id-metadata-document:` scheme, then the `client_id` property MUST compare and match the URL of the document using simple string comparison as defined in [RFC3986] Section 6.2.1.

 The client metadata document MAY define additional properties in the response.
 The client metadata document MAY also be served with more specific content types as long as the response is JSON and conforms to `application/<AS-defined>+json`.

+All URLs contained within the Client ID Metadata Document must be absolute and SHOULD NOT use the `data:` or `javascript:` scheme.

-As there is no way to establish a shared secret to be used with client metadata documents, the following restrictions apply on the contents of the client metadata document:
+As there is no way to establish a shared secret to be used with client metadata documents, the following restrictions apply on the contents of the client metadata
+document:

 * the `token_endpoint_auth_method` property MUST NOT include `client_secret_post`
 or `client_secret_basic`